Let a Fort Lauderdale Intersection Accident Lawyer Manage Your Accident Claim

 How Do You Prove Who is at Fault for a Florida Intersection Car Accident?

 After an intersection accident, it may be tough to understand your accident claim.
 Multiple vehicles are typically involved, and it may be hard to know what caused the accident.
 When you hire an experienced car accident attorney, here are some of the evidence they will examine:

 - Witness Statements – If your accident happens in a busy intersection, the odds of you being able to obtain evidence in your favor is good.
 Busy intersections typically have many other drivers that can may see the accident occur, and can act as a witness.
 It is critical to identify any persons near an intersection crash that may have seen the accident, and speak to them about what they saw.
-The Maus Law Firm will typically contact any witnesses to an intersection crash to obtain a recorded statement.
+Your Fort Lauderdale intersection accident attorney will typically contact any witnesses to an intersection crash to obtain a recorded statement.
 People disappear and memories fade over time, so it is important to preserve witness testimony as quickly as possible.

 - Surveillance Cameras – busy intersections are typically surrounded by businesses.
 Video surveillance cameras have become very popular for protecting businesses from theft and other types of property crime.
 Many of these video surveillance cameras will be pointed at the road in order to capture the entrance and exit of vehicles going to the business.
 These cameras often will capture most of the roadway near the business, and be able to record exactly how your accident happened.
 Once again, it is critical to locate any surveillance cameras as soon after your accident as you can as most cameras will tape over the recording after a certain period of time.